C. J. Obasi: Early life and career

 Obasi is a co-founding member of the Surreal16 (S16) Collective.
 Inspired by the Danish cinema movement Dogme 95, Surreal16 was born from a mutual admiration by three Nigerian filmmakers (Obasi, Abba Makama, and Micheal Omonua).
 They became disillusioned by the abundance of slapstick comedies and wedding films.
 The Collective set out to diversify output and encourage a new type of cinema.
 The collective wrote a manifesto containing sixteen rules and guidelines that govern the making of their films.
 The rules were announced during a panel at Africa International Film Festival 2017 after the screening of their first anthology film Visions.
 In 2021 Obasi and the collective founded the S16 Film Festival, a platform for the new wave of African cinema that speaks the universal vocabulary of film.
 In 2021, the collective released Juju Stories, a three-part anthology film exploring juju (magical) stories rooted in Nigerian folklore and urban legend.
-Obasi directed the second segment called "Suffer the Witch".
+Obasi directed the second segment, "Suffer the Witch".